How does exercise help prevent hernias?

 Get active today

 As with any activity it is always best to start slowly and build up and should you experience any discomfort or pain, seek medical assistance from your GP or Stoma Care Nurse.

-For more information on Hernias why not check out our recently updated booklet?
-Colostomy Uk also offer support groups up and down the country free activities which includes gentle exercises such as chair yoga, swimming and archery, find out more.
+For more information on hernias click here.
+Colostomy UK also run support groups up and down the country, as well as free activities such as chair yoga, swimming and archery, find out more.